98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Journalists on the Screen (Option)

-The purpose of this module is to examine and compare critically the different representations of journalists to be found in film and assess the relation between these portrayals and continuing moral and political issues faced by the profession.
-The module requires students to study movies in which journalists are portrayed as leading characters.
+The purpose of this module is to examine and critically compare the different representations of journalists to be found in film and assess the relation between these portrayals and continuing moral and political issues faced by the profession.
+The module expects students to study movies in which journalists are portrayed as leading characters.

 Literature, Film and Gender (Option)

 This module explores a wide range of gender topics (masculinities, the backlash against feminism, crossdressing, queer theory, and transgendering) through a variety of literary texts and films.
-Shakespeare, Ibsen, Hardy, and Woolf, are considered alongside more popular fiction by writers, such as Susanna Moore, and films, including Priscilla Queen of the Desert, Mrs Doubtfire, Boys Don’t Cry, and Peeping Tom.
+Shakespeare, Ibsen, Hardy, and Woolf, are considered alongside more popular fiction by writers such as Susanna Moore, and films, including Priscilla: Queen of the Desert and The Crying Game.

 Media Independent Study